 You can start a YouTube channel with just the video function on your phone, but for high-quality videos, you’re going to need to drop some cash on quality equipment.

 - Camera - Canon M50 with kit lens

 - Additional lens - Canon EF-M 22mm f2 STM

 - SD card - 64GB

 - SD Card Reader

-This type of high end equipment isn’t necessary, but it will show your readers that you’re taking your channel seriously.
+This type of high-end equipment isn’t necessary, but it will show your viewers that you’re taking your channel seriously.